The Scrum At Scale® Guide

 By utilizing a scale-free architecture, the organization is not constrained to grow in a particular way determined by a set of arbitrary rules; rather it can grow organically based on its unique needs and at a sustainable pace of change that can be accepted by the groups of individuals that make up the organization.
 The simplicity of the Scrum@Scale model is essential to a scale-free architecture and carefully avoids introducing extra complexity that will cause productivity per team to decrease as more teams are created.

-Scrum@Scale is designed to scale across the organization as a whole: all departments, products
+Scrum@Scale is designed to scale across the organization as a whole: all departments, products and services.
+It can be applied across multiple domains in all types of organizations in industry, government, or academia.

 Definition of Scrum@Scale